adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 that the value record modifies the glyph which it follows.
 These both increase the advance width of Y or T by 20, when preceded by either quoteleft or quotedblleft, and followed by quoteright or quotedblright.
-Note that not all marked glyphs or glyphclasses in the input sequence must be followed by a value record; if this is omitted, then the item’s positioning info will not be affected.
+Note that not all marked glyphs or glyph classes in the input sequence must be followed by a value record; if this is omitted, then the item’s positioning info will not be affected.